matthew-piziak/devrandom/README.md

-Hello Symbiont!
-Here is a clone of `$ cat /dev/random`, i.e. a blocking pseudorandom number generator which gathers randomness from environmental noise.
+A clone of `$ cat /dev/random`, i.e. a blocking pseudorandom number generator which gathers randomness from environmental noise.
+It was quickly written as an exercise, and should not be used.

 # Compilation